vulsdoc/vuls/docs/usage-scan-non-os-packages.md

 ### Host OS

-To detect the vulnerability of Ruby on Rails v4.2.1, cpeURIs needs to be set in the servers section.
+To detect the vulnerability of Ruby on Rails v4.2.1 and PostgreSQL9.6.2, cpeNames needs to be set in the servers section.

 ```bash
 [servers]